Sebagabones/Server-Side-Rendered-Includes/Example/README.md

 So, if we run `ssri -d src -o pages -t templates`, we create a directory called `pages`, which contains the output files.

 You should be able to see the difference, but basically this just sets up a way to quickly copy template HTML components into various pages.
+If you want to setup the before example as shown below, simply remove the `pages` directory.

 ### Before